Gyan chauper

-Gyan Chauper (ज्ञान चौपड़ in Hindi sometimes spelt gyan chaupar) is a dice game derived from chaupar from ancient India, popularly known as Snakes and Ladders.
+Gyan Chauper (ज्ञान चौपड़ in Hindi sometimes spelt gyan chaupar) is a dice game derived from chaupar, a board game played in ancient India, popularly known as Snakes and ladders.
 It was from India that it spread to the rest of the world.
 It was a very popular game that was played not only for entertainment but also as a way to instruct on morality.
 The central concept of the game is the liberation from bondage of passions.
 So the players move from the lower levels of consciousness to higher levels of spiritual enlightenment and finally to Moksha.

 Board geometry

 The Gyan Chauper board is in a grid pattern.
 The Hindu Gyan Chauper has numerous formats whereas the Jain Gyan Chaupers are standardized with 84 numbered squares in a 9x9 pattern.
 The board game is in the human shape-the universal being.
 The topmost part of the board is the heavenly abode or the Moksha dwar akin to the head of the cosmic being.
 A protruding square on the extreme bottom left and one square on each side of the board is indicative of its legs and arms.
 Even the way the snakes and ladders have been placed on the board does not change whereas they vary widely in Hindu, Muslim, and Buddhist Gyan Chaupers.